 Anyway, this applies across the board, including Christmas.
 You would think that with a set date every year, it should be easy for me to pull out a templated project plan, reset a few dates and voilà, I should be ready for Christmas long before the date… Unfortunately, that USED to be the case.

 It just seems that after Halloween is done, you think you have a couple of weeks to catch your breath but before you know it, November flies by and you’re in the crowds of holiday shopping wondering where the time went.
-Then you’re up after midnight on December 21 decking the halls.
+Then you’re up after midnight on December 21 decorating.
 Baking went out the window, so you’re heading to bakeries.
 You’re checking the mail service deadlines and sending out your Christmas cards on the last possible day and driving to the postal plant to make sure they make it out on time.
 Wrapping went out the window days ago, so you’re tossing gifts into gift bags before you are leaving for the festivities… or something like that!

 Inevitably, December 25 comes and goes, ready or not, and on the 26th it didn’t really matter if you started planning on September 25, November 25, December 15 or December 24… Christmas happened.
 As long as you spent quality time with family, friends and colleagues through the festive season, that’s all that really mattered.

 The root cause of the rush and lack of time is justified – it’s life when you have a lot on the go!
 And most of us do.
 But was it really necessary to take days to design the perfect Christmas with all the trimmings?
 Maybe “good enough” can apply here as well!
 After all, it isn’t about the food, the gifts, and the decorations.
 It’s about striking that right balance between living the traditions that are meaningful to you, making new traditions (if that is what you like) and not running yourself into the ground to make them happen!